Pollen Season Survival Guide

 In the United States, for example, tree pollen season typically begins in late winter or early spring, with different types of trees releasing pollen at different times.
 Grass pollen season typically follows in late spring and early summer, while weed pollen season occurs in late summer and early fall.
 A few plants even release pollen grains through the winter.
 To see exactly when and which plants begin pollination in your area of the U.S., use our Seasonal Allergy Calendar.

-When does pollen season end? - close up of pollen on purple flower
+close up of pollen on purple flower

 The timing and severity of pollen season can also be influenced by factors such as temperature, humidity, and rainfall, as well as local air quality and pollution levels.
 Additionally, some areas may be more prone to high pollen counts than others, depending on local plant populations and environmental factors.
 For the most accurate pollen season forecasts, check your local weather reports.
 This is critical for individuals with allergies or other sensitivities to pollen grains.
 It is important to know the timing and severity of pollen season in your local area and to take appropriate precautions, such as staying indoors during peak pollen times or wearing protective clothing and masks when outside.
 You should also change your air filter more often to trap pollen grains that make it inside your home.